linux-china/url-pattern-java/README.md

 URLPattern Java
 =================

-URLPattern API implementation with Java
+URLPattern API implementation with Java.

+Alternatives:

+* AntPathMatcher
+* Spring PathPattern

 # How to use?